Research doesn’t always lead to one answer.

 A screenshot of a webpage discussing signal analysis with sections on flagging, early signals, and paused findings.
 There is a list of sources on the right showing interview and survey results, with some sources marked as acknowledged and paused.
 Buttons at the bottom allow for adding context, correcting sources, and accepting the read.

-Mid-Read: Signal Stops Itself
+Mid-Read, Signal Stops Itself

 Control Paradox sidebar